Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 Also known as key account marketing, it works for companies that are well aware of their most-revenue generating customers.

-For example, sending targeted email campaigns to a list of prospective customers.
+Sending targeted email campaigns to a list of prospective customers is an example of account-based marketing.

 2. Acquisition marketing

 Acquisition marketing is a strategy that concentrates on acquiring new customers, instead of retaining them.
-This also includes targeting new audiences on new platforms using new approaches.
+This also includes targeting new audiences on new platforms using fresh approaches.

 Keep in mind that the target audience for acquisition marketing is either in the ‘consideration’ or ‘interest’ stage of a lead journey.